 The Bell Repair Fund

-The Lincoln Guild Bell Repair Fund was set up in 1975 with the aim of the fund being to advance the Christian Religion by providing financial assistance to Churches in the Diocese of Lincoln for the purpose of maintaining and improving their bell installations by making grants to them.
+The Aim is to provide financial assistance to Churches in the Diocese of Lincoln for the purpose of maintaining and/or improving their bell installations.

 Applying for a Grant